 In contrast to other restaurants on the island, the hand-written menu has meat dishes taking center stage, rather than fish- that's because everything comes from the family's farm, so you can expect nothing but tender, melt-in-the-mouth dishes that truly embrace the concept of farm-to-fork.

 Offering a true taste of Greece, the tables in Oh Hamos are scattered around a courtyard in the midst of terracotta pots filled with geraniums and herbs, with loaves of homemade bread hanging from each table.
 The lemon walls are scrawled with Greek poetry and compliments to Athina, the matriarch of the restaurant, who regularly pops her head into the restaurant to chat to her diners.

-Milos is set to become one of the hottest charter hotspots of 2020 - book now to be among the first to discover the beauty of this Greek enclave.
+Milos is set to become one of the hottest charter hotspots for summer - book now to be among the first to discover the beauty of this Greek enclave.

 To start exploring the charms of Milos for yourself, please get in touch with your preferred yacht charter broker.

 You can also view and compare all luxury charter yachts in Greece.